-OFFICE OF THE DEAN OF THE FACULTIES

-Florida State University

-314 Westcott Building

-Tallahassee, Florida 32306
+OFFICE OF THE VICE PRESIDENT FOR FACULTY DEVELOPMENT AND ADVANCEMENT Florida State University 314 Westcott Building Tallahassee, Florida 32306

-The Step 2 decision shall be transmitted to Grievant's Step 2 Representative (if receipt requested.
+The Step 2 decision shall be transmitted to Grievant's Step 2 Representative (if Grievant is represented by UFF, the decision will be sent to the UFF State Office) by personal delivery with written documentation of receipt or by certified mail, return receipt requested.
 Copies of this decision shall be sent to Grievant and the President's Representative for Contract Administration, and to the UFF if grievant elected self-representation or representation by legal counsel.